-Strangers reach out to help woman who makes desperate post on NextDoor
+Strangers reach out to help woman who made desperate post on NextDoor

 “I was talking to God and I said, ‘I want you to take my hand and hold it because I’m going to put my life in your hands and if I try to pull my hand away, just squeeze it and don’t let me go,’” Gillard said she told God.

-20 minutes later, she sat down and wrote a post on NextDoor.
+Twenty minutes later, she sat down and wrote a post on NextDoor.
 It started with one word, “Help.”

 “I was desperate.
 I wasn’t asking anybody to give me anything.
 I was asking for resources out there that I could reach out to,” Gillard explained.

-Retired Eli Lilly Chemist Mike Kuhfeld saw Gillard's post.
+Retired Eli Lilly chemist Mike Kuhfeld saw Gillard's post.

 “My first thought was how brave this woman was to reach out like that,” said Kuhfeld, who started to read people’s responses to Gillard's words.